scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2015-06-19-the-wall-street-journal-dylann-roof-proves-that-institutional-racism-no-longer-exists-in-the-south.md

-## The Wall Street Journal: Dylann Roof proves that institutional racism “no longer exists” in the South
+## The Wall Street Journal: Dylann Roof proves that institutional racism "no longer exists" in the South

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2015/06/the-wall-street-journal-dylann-roof-proves-that-institutional-racism-no-longer-exists-in-the-south
  * Friday, June 19, 2015